zepdev/zeppelin-element-library-react/README.md

 ## Getting Started: Components

-This library requires the import of **\*zeppelin-element-library.css** for apply all styles from the Zeppelin Element Library.
+This library requires the import of **\*zel.css** for apply all styles from the Zeppelin Element Library.

 ```
 // MyComponent.jsx